pBlasiak/rcfiles/README.md

 &nbsp;

+    <F1>           - Open file explorer in the current buffer (:Ex)
     <F2>           - Turn on file explorer on the left
     <F3>           - Turn on buffer explorer
+    <F4>           - Turn on buffer explorer
+    <F5>           - In insert or normal mode while on an empty line,
+	                 Latex-Suite prompts you with a list of environments you might want to insert.
+					 You can either choose one from the list or type in a new environment name.
+					 If you press <F5> on a line which already has a word, then that word is used instead of prompting.
+					 You can also select a portion of text visually and press <F5> while still in visual mode.
-    <F6>           - Compile latex-suite and forward search to pdf
+    <F6>           - Compile Latex-Suite and forward search to pdf
-    <F7>           - Turn on tag bar on the right
+    <F7>           - In insert or normal mode while the cursor is touching a word will insert a command
+	                 formed from the word touching the cursor (Latex-Suite).
+You can select a portion of text visually and press <F7> while still in visual mode.
+This will prompt you with a list of commands.
     <F8>           - Switch to main view in Golden View
 	<S-F8>         - Switch back from main view in Golden View
+    <F9>           - For \cite, \ref and file completion in Latex-Suite

 - Ctrl-buttons mappings